radrich/richarmstrong.net/pages/about.md

 When I’m not creating my own artwork, I’m helping others with theirs.
 I’ve helped over 250,000 people improve their artistic skills with books, courses, and as a mentor.
 I also enjoy speciality coffee, dancing badly, and doodling with my daughter.

 My mission is simple: to create art that reconnects viewers with the joys of childhood.

-{% include video.html id="B4PrdimLOGA" caption="TapTapKaboom used to be my artist alias" %}

 ### What else do I do?
 - I teach creative classes in fun ways at [TapTapKaboom.](https://www.taptapkaboom.com)